 - unlock the vehicle

-- open the driver's or the co-driver's door
+- open the driver's or the front-passenger door

 - remove the key from the ignition lock

 The interior light switches off again automatically.

 If a door is left open, the interior lighting switches off after approximately 20 minutes.